-The security policy confirms F society commitment to continuous improvement and highlights the key areas to effectively secure its information.
+The security policy confirms F society’s commitment to continuous improvement and highlights the key areas to effectively secure its information.

 Senior Management Team Responsibilities’ and commitment

-The Senior Management Team are committed to satisfy all applicable requirements within this policy and to the continual improvement of the ISMS, and therefore have established this information security policy so that:
+The Senior Management Team is committed to satisfying all applicable requirements within this policy and to the continual improvement of the ISMS, and therefore have established this information security policy so that:

 - it is appropriate to the purpose of the organization;